-The selection is made by members of the International Working Group of TU Dortmund University.
-If more than two applications are submitted from one faculty, the International Office will send them to the Dean's Office of the respective faculty with the request for a ranking.
+The selection is made by a committee representing a cross-section of the departments of TU Dortmund University.
+These are selected members of the focus departments and the TU Dortmund project team.
+If more than two applications are submitted from one department, the International Office will send them to the Dean's Office of the respective department with the request for a ranking.

 Selection criteria for the internal university selection are